This is part of our ongoing series on everything to know about homebuying.

 Can you buy a home with no money?

-That question pops up a lot here at Keep.
-We get it, saving for a down payment isn’t easy, or possible, for everyone to do.
+We get that question a lot.
+It makes sense.
+Saving for a down payment isn’t easy, or possible, for everyone to do.

 The answer may surprise you.
 While you may not be able to buy a home with zero dollars whatsoever, you probably don’t need as much as you think.
 There are options that make homeownership possible with very little cash.
 It all depends on your individual circumstances and where you want to live.